deadzombie2333/MultiplayerMinimaps/README.md

 Update multiple player map supporting the upcoming multiplayer update of pysc2.

 \_multi map can use for both single player or multiplayer combat ML use.
-These maps run continuously until exit command (inpysc2 or exit in SC2) is issued.
+These maps run continuously until exit command (in pysc2 or exit in SC2) is issued.
 Score of current episode will reset to zero at the start of next episode and a 2 game second is given after combat is finish to record this score.

 New mini-map: Defeat_marine_and_tank.
 Focus on midgame TvT combat, marine with lv1 attack and lv1 defend with stimpack and shield.
 20 marines and 4 tanks are in game for each side.
 I believe ML should be able to learn by combating with itself in this minigame.